dwavesystems/dwave-ocean-sdk/docs/overview/quadratic_models.rst

   which shift should employee X work, or should the state on a map be colored red, blue, green or yellow?

-  Constraints for this model are typically represented by penalty models.
+  Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.